-The Pharmacy First service was announced in the Primary Care Recovery Plan and is due to commence on 31st January 2024 (subject to the required IT systems being in place).
-This is an Advanced service, therefore optional for pharmacy owners to provide.
-However, since it builds on the existing Community Pharmacist Consultation Service (CPCS), which most pharmacies in England provide, there is an expectation that most pharmacy owners will choose to provide the extended Pharmacy First service.
+The Pharmacy First service was announced in the Primary Care Recovery Plan and commenced on 31st January 2024.
+This is an Advanced service, therefore optional for pharmacy owners to provide, but over 95% of pharmacies have signed up to provide the service.